thunderbird/webext-docs/messageDisplay.rst

 onMessagesDisplayed
 -------------------

-.. api-section-annotation-hack:: -- [Added in TB 81, backported to TB 78.4.0]
+.. api-section-annotation-hack:: -- [Added in TB 81]

 Fired when either a single message is displayed or when multiple messages are displayed, whether in a 3-pane tab, a message tab, or a message window.

 .. api-header::
    :label: Parameters for onMessagesDisplayed.addListener(listener)

    .. api-member::
       :name: ``listener(tab, displayedMessages)``

       A function that will be called when this event occurs.

 .. api-header::
    :label: Parameters passed to the listener function

    .. api-member::
       :name: ``tab``
       :type: (:ref:`tabs.Tab`)

    .. api-member::
       :name: ``displayedMessages``
       :type: (:ref:`messages.MessageList`)

 .. api-header::
    :label: Required permissions